-The customer has many different research projects that require various levels of confidentiality, so a broad ‘Cloud First’ strategy was not going to get past the legal department.
-The customer therefore decided a to invest in a standardized basis for their future infrastructure.
-A new greenfield VMwareCloud Foundation environment was rolled out.
-Generally – as said before – the customer was already using NSX for microsegmentation; which was very valuable, considering that the workloads had to stay strictly separate.
-They had been using HCI for quite some time as well, but came to the realization, that albeit it was much more flexible and had better performance than legacy hardware, a scaling down only worked to a certain extent: “at the end of the day, once a node had no workloads to support, it could be turned off, but what was still left was the capital expenditure” said the infrastructure lead “so we were looking to supplement our basic on-prem system with a Multi-Cloud approach”.
-With this approach they can burst workloads into the cloud and in times when a high number of researchers where utilizing the VDI infrastructure, could even put those into the (or any) cloud, closer to for example cloud native apps.
+"The client has many research projects that require different levels of confidentiality, so a comprehensive cloud-first strategy would not be signed off by the legal department."
+The client therefore decided to invest in a standardized foundation for its future infrastructure.
+A new greenfield environment was deployed using VMware Cloud Foundation.
+The client was already using NSX for micro-segmentation.
+This was very valuable given the need to keep workloads strictly separate.
+They had also been using HCI for some time but found that while HCI was much more flexible and powerful than traditional hardware, it only worked up to a point: "At the end of the day, once a host has no workloads, it can only be turned off.
+But what was left was the investment," says the infrastructure manager.
+"We wanted to complement our basic on-premises system with a multi-cloud approach."
+This approach allows them to burst workloads into the cloud.
+At a time when many analysts are using VDI infrastructure, they can even put VDI workloads in the cloud (or any cloud), for example, closer to their cloud-native applications.

-"We prepared the system to be able to integrate cloud costs in the near future” said Geenrits “by utilizing the AI features of VMware vRealizeOperations Cloud, the customer will be able to improve the cost reporting in ways that was not possible with the old system.
-Using vROPS Cloud, the customer will not only be able to get transparency and cost reporting into their on-premises workloads, but since with the operational visibility that CloudFoundation Federation brings, we can add those metrics into vROPS as well!”concluded Geenrits.
+"We prepared the system to integrate cloud costs in the near future."
+Geenrits said.
+"By leveraging the AI capabilities of VMware Aria Operations Cloud, the client can improve cost reporting in a way that was not possible with the old system.
+With vROPS Cloud, not only can the client get visibility and cost reporting for their on-premises workloads, but thanks to the operational visibility provided by the Cloud Foundation Federation, we can add those metrics to vROPS!"
+Geenrits concluded.